 Grow Wellington has supported and managed the Clean Technology Centre for four years.
 While we have continued to make services available to tenants at the centre, the number of tenants has declined and the expected economic impact of the investment has not eventuated.
 We are evaluating this programme of work, as we do with all programmes, to make sure it is providing sufficient business and economic benefit to justify the ongoing public investment.
-Throughout the year, Grow Wellington has worked with key stakeholders to develop a more successful clean tech initiative.
-The role and operation of the Clean Tech Centre will need to be reconsidered to provide the best economic benefit to the region, and it is likely that the future of the Clean Tech Centre will involve a different type and scale of tenant.
+Throughout the year, Grow Wellington has worked with key stakeholders to develop, with mixed results, a more successful clean tech initiative.